Getting Past Detox

 Get It Done Quicker

 While most might say the detoxification process is the toughest part of achieving sobriety, admitting you have a problem is the most important.
-The sooner you admit that you have a problem and that you need help, the sooner you can wake up from the nightmare you are living in.
+The sooner you admit that you have a problem and that you need help, the sooner you can wake up from the nightmare you are living.
 Drinking and doing drugs can only help you escape your problems for so long.
-Get help now, call (661)-302-4742 .
+To get help now, call 805-519-7397.
 Reading this might be the realization you need to pick up the phone and call.
-Help is available, please take advantage.
+Help is available, so please take advantage of it.